Cart 0

 social justice, equal rights, civil rights, anti bias, education, diversity, empowerment

-Misasha is married to a Black man, Sara is married to a White Canadian man.
+Misasha is married to a Black man, Sara is married to a white Canadian man.
 Sara is raising two girls, while Misasha is raising two boys.
-Misasha is a lawyer and has one of the best memories for facts and execution of logic of any person on the planet; Sara is a trained life coach, author, and conversationalist who operates more in positive psychology and well-being.
+Misasha is a lawyer and amateur historian with a strong sense of justice; Sara is a life coach and positive psychology aficionado and has a deep drive to pursue well-being for all.

 With all of our similarities and differences, our hope is to get you thinking, and talking, about things that you might not have consciously thought about before.